-Halloween is just as popular in Canada as it is in its American counterpart.
-Adults and children love to celebrate.
-People decorate their houses, some going more 'all out' than others and get very elaborate costumes for themselves and for their kids.
+Halloween is popular in Canada, for both children and adults.
+People typically decorate their houses, some going more 'all out' than others and get very elaborate costumes for themselves and for their kids.
 For the youth, its another excuse to drink, but in costume.

 Only children normally go door to door for candy (I could probably go if I wore a mask) It's common for them all to go together in a group with their friends, but the younger ones are guided by their parents.

 One cautionary to be aware of is that you are not allowed to take photos of children without parent permission (after all, they do not know what you intend to do with these photos.)
 If you're visiting Ontario during the Halloween period, just remember to ask the parent/guardian if you feel tempted to take a photo of the adorable trick-or-treaters!

 Come and experience the International AutoShow in Toronto.
 The 36-year tradition of celebrating Canadian's love of automobile is showcasing the new and the next in the fascinating era in automotive history.

 This Year 2009, the event will happen from February 13-22 at the Metro Toronto Convention Centre and Rogers Centre.